Afghanistan at the Olympics: History

 Afghanistan sent a team of four competitors, including three men and one woman, Mehboba Ahdyar, to the 2008 Beijing Games.
 Ahdyar received death threats due to her intended participation in the Games.

 Afghanistan won their first summer Olympic medal during the 2008 Beijing Games, with Rohullah Nikpai winning a bronze in men's Taekwondo 58 kg, and their second at the 2012 Games with another bronze for Nikpai in the men's 68kg taekwondo event.

 Afghanistan returned for a fourth consecutive games, at Rio de Janeiro in 2016.
 Rohullah Nikpai, who had earned a medal at the two previous games in taekwando did not return.
 Instead, three athletes were sent, competing in two sports - Athletics and Judo.
 None of the athletes managed to progress and qualify further in their events.
 Despite finishing last in the women's 100 metres, Kamia Yousufi became Afghanistan's national record holder with 14.02 seconds, which was also at her Olympic debut.
 She also ran her preliminary heat in a full-body kit and hijab.

 In April 2021, the ANOC announced that Fahim Anwari will become the first swimmer to represent Afghanistan at the Olympics.
 Afghanistan received an invitation from the Tripartite Commission to send a men's rifle shooter, Mahdi Yovari, marking the nation's Olympic debut in the sport.

 Afghanistan's participation status for the 2024 Summer Olympics was unclear amid the political turmoil and the Taliban's return to power in August 2021.
 In June 2024, it was confirmed that Afghanistan would be participating with 3 male and 3 female athletes.
 However, the Taliban stated that they would not recognise the three participating females (all of whom currently live in exile), and the IOC did not admit any Taliban officials.
-All six athletes competed under the flag and anthem of the Islamic Republic of Afghanistan.
+All six athletes competed under the flag and anthem of the Islamic Republic of Afghanistan as the Islamic Emirate of Afghanistan is not recognised by the IOC.